umccr/orcabus/lib/workload/stateless/stacks/filemanager/filemanager/README.md

 * [handlers]: High level code that can be used by other crates to perform filemanager actions.
 * [queries]: [SeaORM][sea-orm] database queries which can be used by the API and other functionality.
 * [routes]: [Axum][axum] routes and logic used by the filemanager API.
 OpenAPI documentation is generated using [utoipa].
+* [rules]: The filemanager JSON rules which allows matching incoming events and applying attributes.
 * [env]: Environment variable handling and config.
 * [error]: Error code associated with filemanager.
 * [uuid]: UUID generation code.